JakovFreund/tabletop-assistant/tasks.md

 - display resistances & relevant passives in combat (like minecraft)
 - add a cancel drag n drop area on combat screen
 - render bonus HP counter in a different color - orange
-- player UI when selecting an attack, show percentage to hit AC on each target like in bg3
+- player UI when selecting an attack, show percentage to hit AC on each target like in bg3 (how do i do this if players don't input attacks and select targets?)
 - players see all included status effects when they view a creature

 ##### COMBAT LOG